 If you love celebrating the holidays with your Primary children, this post is perfect for you!
 I’ve compiled my favorite St Patrick’s Day Singing Time Ideas into one post so they are easy to find and implement.

-You may also want to visit our post on 45 St Patrick’s Day Primary Songs to help you plan out the perfect list of songs to include!
+You may also want to visit our post on 45 St Patrick’s Day Primary Songs to help you plan out the perfect list with even a mix of St. Patrick’s Day song picks, if you’d like, to include!

 Affiliate links are used in this post.